Tech500/CameraRainGauge/README.md

 Project would have been impossible for me without the help of people from community; arduino.cc Forum, Adafruit.com Forum, ESP8266 Forum, Github.com, Random Nerd Tutorials Forum.
-Project started back in the Fall of 2012; with gifted of a "Arduino Uno."
+Project started back in the Fall of 2012; with gifted "Arduino Uno."
 Thank you to all the people that have helped with the project!

 [Project web site servered from ESP32.](http://weather-3.ddns.net)